 “The App focuses on basic obstetric emergencies, which are the leading killers of mothers in most countries, including Kenya.
 We are training skilled birth attendants to handle these, using the Safe delivery App.

 The midwives I train through the App are already working in the clinics.
 They use the App as a job-aid, and as a reference and refresher tool in their work.
-They can stay constantly updated through the app’s animations, action cards, drug lists.
+They can stay constantly updated through the App’s animations, action cards, and drug lists.
 It’s very easy to use, you just need a smartphone, you can even use it offline.
 It’s simple and realistic and easy for them to follow.